Florida Swimming Pool Accident Attorney

 According to the Centers for Disease Control and Prevention, drowning is the leading cause of injury death for children ages 1 to 4, and swimming pools pose the greatest risk of submersion injury.
 Additionally, for every child under the age of 15 that dies from drowning in a pool, another 10 receive emergency care for nonfatal submersion injuries.
 If your are involve in a swimming pool accident contact our Florida swimming pool accident lawyer for more help.

 Even though pools are a particular danger for children, it is possible for anyone to become a victim of a swimming pool accident.
-If your child was injured in a pool as the result of a negligent day care worker, the Florida swimming pool accident attorneys at the law office of Wolf and Pravato will help seek justice to those who have harmed your child.
+If your child was injured in a pool as the result of a negligent day care worker, the swimming pool accident lawyers Florida at the law offices of Wolf and Pravato will help seek justice to those who have harmed your child.

 What causes swimming pool injuries In Florida?